PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Backgrounds of PTM

+The PTM training is viewed as a directed graph.
+As shown in Fig.~\ref{fig:background-crop}, the circular nodes represent tensor sets (param fp16, grad fp16, param fp32, momentum fp32, variance fp32), and rectangular nodes represent operator sets, including FWD and BWD, Parameter Updating.
+Edges of the graph represent the data flow, and the weight of the edge is the overall amount of data (in bytes), assuming the model has $M$ parameters.
 Let us first theoretically estimate the memory requirements of PTM training.
-For a model with $M$ parameters, the FWD and BWD require $4M$ bytes space for param fp16 and grad fp16 tensors.
-For the Param Updating, 4$M$ (momentum fp32) + 4$M$ (variance fp32) + 4$M$ (param fp32) = 12$M$ is required.
+For a $M$-parameter model, the FWD and BWD require $4M$ bytes space for param fp16 and grad fp16 tensors.
+For the Param Updating, 4$M$ (momentum fp32) + 4$M$ (variance fp32) + 4$M$ (param fp32) = 12$M$ bytes are required.
 The updated param fp32 is converted to param fp16 to participate in the computation of the next iteration.
-In this way, the overall training process requires 2+2+14=18$M$ of memory space.
-For a GPT model with 2 billion (2B) parameters, 36 GB of GPU memory is required, far more than 32 GB of V100 overall GPU memory.
-Until now, we still not take into account the memory usage of non-model data during the training process.
+In addition to grad fp16, the overall training process requires 2+2+14=18$M$ bytes of memory space.
+For a GPT model with 2 billion (2B) parameters, 36 GB of GPU memory is required, more than 32 GB of V100 overall GPU memory.
+And we have not taken the memory usage of non-model data during the training process into account yet.
 The GPU memory is often more scarce than expected.